fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 5. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
 6. "Which components would you like to generate?" - Producer
 7. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
+8. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-8. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+9. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-9. Overwrite all files in conflict
+10. Overwrite all files in conflict
-10. `SomeEventTypeProducer` (produces `String`) is available with a `SomeEventTypeSerializer` and a `SomeEventTypeKafkaResource` to [help testing](README.md#test-consumers-and-producers)
+11. `SomeEventTypeProducer` (produces `String`) is available with a `SomeEventTypeSerializer` and a `SomeEventTypeKafkaResource` to [help testing](README.md#test-consumers-and-producers)